-Sexual orientation is not protected class under federal law like the traditional classes of race, color, sex, religion, national origin, age, and disability are for New York, New Jersey and Pennsylvania employers.
-However Many local cities within New York State, New Jersey and Pennsylvania have laws that prohibit discrimination based on sexual orientation.
+Sexual orientation is not protected class under federal law like the traditional classes of race, color, sex, religion, national origin, age, and disability are for employers.
+However Many local cities within New York, Florida, New Jersey, and Pennsylvania have laws that prohibit discrimination based on sexual orientation.
 In-fact in 1975, Pennsylvania became the first state to ban public sector employment discrimination based on sexual orientation.
 New York State followed in 1983 with sexual orientation discrimination protection for state employment and New Jersey enacted sexual orientation discrimination protection in 1991 for state employment.
 New York and New Jersey now have sexual orientation discrimination and gender identity discrimination protections for all employees within the states.
 Pennsylvania has sexual orientation discrimination and gender identity discrimination for only state employees.

-Under New York City, New Jersey & Philadelphia law discrimination based on sexual orientation can occur at any time during the employment relationship.
+Under law discrimination based on sexual orientation can occur at any time during the employment relationship.
 From the initial job application through the last day on the job.
-In many cases, sexual orientation based discrimination in New York City, New Jersey or Philadelphia are accompanied by sexual harassment in the workplace.
+In many cases, sexual orientation-based discrimination are accompanied by sexual harassment in the workplace.
 Both are violations of Title VII of the Civil Rights Act of 1964 as well as state and city laws.
-Discrimination based on sexual orientation or gender identity is a common form or employment discrimination in New York City, New Jersey & Philadelphia workplaces.
 Employment discrimination on the basis of sexual orientation or gender identity is a form of sex discrimination.

 WHAT IS HIV/AIDS EMPLOYMENT DISCRIMINATION?